 Figure 2.1.
-Dogwood in bloom at PORTS
+Pawpaw tree in bloom near PORTS

 This chapter summarizes PORTS compliance with environmental laws and regulations, DOE orders, and Executive orders.
 DOE and its contractors are responsible for the Decontamination and Decommissioning Program, Environmental Restoration Program, Waste Management Program, uranium operations, and maintenance of all facilities not leased to Centrus.
 Centrus is responsible for compliance activities directly associated with the American Centrifuge Plant.